Last Updated May 10, 2022

 Once you have paid off one loan completely, take the funds that are now freed up and apply it to the next debt in line.
 Do this until that loan is completely paid off, and then repeat again.

-Use this FREE Debt Worksheet to help you become more organized and prioritize your payment plan.
+Use this Debt Worksheet found in my FREE Resouce Library to help you become more organized and prioritize your payment plan.

 - Related Article: How To Pay Debt Faster (Even If You Have No Money And A Low Income)